0x1eef/trip.rb/README.md

 #### `Trip#pause_when`

-In the previous example we saw how to specify what events to listen for. **The events specified by the `events:` keyword argument decide what events will be made available to `Trip#pause_when`.**
-By default `Trip#pause_when` will pause the tracer on method call and return events from methods implemented in either C or Ruby.
+In the previous example we saw how to specify what events to listen for. **The events specified by the first argument given to `Trip.new` decide what events will be made available to `Trip#pause_when`.** By default `Trip#pause_when` will pause the tracer on call and return events from methods implemented in either C or Ruby.

 The following example demonstrates how to pause the tracer when a new module / class is defined with the `module Name` or `class Name` syntax: